 In a normal hip develops as precisely fitting parts, allowing smooth range of motion throughout all positions of the leg.
 The shapes of the femoral head and of the acetabulum are specifically structured to allow stable, physiological motion without conflict, or “impingement” (FAI) of one upon the other.
 The ball is circular, and the socket oriented to the front (anterior) of the body to allow the leg to come up into flexion without the ball hitting the socket.
 If the ball is not sufficiently round (CAM impingement) or the socket excessively covers the ball (Pincer Impingement), the femur may hit the acetabular rim during motion.

 Abnormalities in the osseous architecture leading to dysplasia or FAI can cause injury and degeneration of the soft tissues within the hip as well as problems with the muscles around the hip.
 Injury to any of these structures-the acetabular labrum, the hyaline cartilage, the ligaments and hip musculature, can cause pain and disability.
-At the Nashville Hip Institute, Drs.
-Byrd and Ferguson, along with their masterful staff of practioners, provide a comprehensive evaluation and diagnositic program to identify the most likely cause of every individual’s unique hip pain.
+At the Nashville Hip Institute, Dr. Byrd, along with his masterful staff of practitioners, provide a comprehensive evaluation and diagnostic program to identify the most likely cause of every individual’s unique hip pain.